Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

-Here’s how to make sure you get the best value for your Canadian dollars when sending money to French Polynesia.
+Here’s how to make sure you get the best value for your South African rand when sending money to French Polynesia.

 - Exchange rates.
-Some services offer quicker delivery for a higher transfer fee, as seen in the case study above, while others offer a slower transfer process but with low, or even zero, fees.
-The idea is to find a happy medium so that you save on transfer fees while ensuring your recipient gets the maximum amount in exchange for your Canadian dollars.
+Some services offer quicker delivery for a higher fee, while others offer a slower transfer process but with low or zero fees.
+The idea is to find a happy medium so that you save on transfer fees while ensuring that the recipient gets the maximum amount in exchange for your rand.

 - Fees.
-How much you will pay in transfer fees depends on the service provider.
-Some services charge a transfer fee as well as a fee to convert your dollars into the local currency.
-If you’re paying a lot in fees, at least make sure that the delivery is fast.
-If you are sending a large sum of money, look into companies that waive their fees.
+How much you pay in fees depends on the service provider.
+Some services charge a transfer fee as well as a fee to convert your rand into the local currency.
+If you’re paying a lot in fees, at least make sure that the delivery is speedy.

 - Turnaround time.
-Transfer time differs from service to service, but most guarantee delivery within two business days.
-A slower turnaround time will likely be cheaper, so decide based on your needs and the urgency of the transfer.
-Transfers that are sent within minutes can incur high transfer fees, but are great in emergency situations.
+Transfer time differs from service to service, but most guarantee delivery within two business days if the transaction is finalised before midday.
+A slower turnaround may be cheaper, so decide based on your needs and the urgency of the transfer.

 - Transfer methods.
-Most services facilitate transfers online, via phone or in person at a branch.
-Additionally, some services allow for mobile app transfers.
+Most services facilitate transfers online, via telephone or in person at a branch.

 - Transfer options.
-Depending on the service, you may be able to set up regular payments to your recipient or initiate market orders for investments.
+Depending on the service, you can set up regular payments to your recipients or market orders for investments.

-How do I send money to French Polynesia from Canada?
+How do I send money to French Polynesia from South Africa?

-How do I receive money in Canada from French Polynesia?
+How do I receive money in South Africa sent to me from French Polynesia?

-If you need to send money to Canada from French Polynesia, the best option is a money transfer service like MoneyGram or Western Union rather than a bank.
-Since they offer services from Canada, chances are that they can do transfers in the opposite direction too.
+If you need to send money to South Africa from French Polynesia, the best option is an online money transfer service rather than a bank.
+If they offer services from South Africa, chances are that they can do transfers in the opposite direction too.

 Try one of the following online transfer services:

 - Western Union.
 This is probably the most popular and widely available online transfer service.
-You may be able to receive money directly into your Canadian bank account or collect it in person at a Western Union office.
+You can receive money directly into your South African bank account or collect it in person at a Western Union office.

 Emergency cash transfers in French Polynesia

-If you have a financial emergency while in French Polynesia, the easiest and quickest way to access funds is via an online money transfer or a bank-to-bank transfer.
-Your choice depends on the nature of your emergency and how quickly you need the money, alongside how much you are willing to pay in fees.
+If you suffer a financial emergency while in French Polynesia, the best and quickest way to access funds is via online money transfer or bank-to-bank transfer.
+Your choice depends on the nature of your emergency and how quickly you need the money.

 - Transfer service with pick-up locations.
-One way to quickly access money is to have a friend or family member send you money through MoneyGram or Western Union.
-Cash can be picked up within minutes of the transfer being lodged from Canada.
+One way to quickly access money is through an online transfer companies like MoneyGram or Western Union.
+Cash can be made available in a little as 10 minutes.

-Western Union cash pick up locations in French Polynesia
+Western Union and MoneyGram cash pick-up locations in French Polynesia